polkadot-js/api/docs/start/api.query.other.md

 // retrieve the current block header const lastHdr = await api.rpc.chain.getHeader();

-// retrieve the balance at both at the current hash and the parentHash const [balanceNow, balancePrev] = await Promise.all([ api.query.balances.freeBalance.at(lastHdr.hash, ADDR), api.query.balances.freeBalance.at(lastHdr.parentHash, ADDR)
+// retrieve the balance at both the current and the parent hashes const [balanceNow, balancePrev] = await Promise.all([ api.query.balances.freeBalance.at(lastHdr.hash, ADDR), api.query.balances.freeBalance.at(lastHdr.parentHash, ADDR)